2014 Scion iQ 3dr HBNew Search Select Other Trims

 94 hp @ 6000 rpm

-2013 Scion iQ OverviewThe Scion iQ is tiny, with a wheelbase of just 78.7 inches.
-However, it's amazing what Toyota engineers have been able to pack into the allotted space.
+2014 Scion iQ OverviewThe Scion iQ is tiny, with a wheelbase of just 78.7 inches.
+However, it's amazing what Toyota engineers have been able to pack into that minimal allotted space.

 The iQ rides on 16-inch steel wheels, which are suspended by MacPherson struts up front and a torsion beam in the rear.
 Braking is courtesy of ventilated front discs and rear drums.

 Seating for four is technically possible, but the rear 50/50 split-folding seats are often better suited to carrying a small payload.
 Cargo capacity is 16.7 cubic feet of space with the seats down.
 Front seating, on the other hand, is quite ample, with nearly 41 inches of leg room.